Yanam district: Yanam Mangrove Forest and Puducherry State Obelisk Tower of Yanam

 Apart from Coringa Wildlife Sanctuary, Yanam itself has a Mangrove Forest (which is the actual range of Coringa Wildlife Sanctuary in the Yanam District Administrational Area) where all the activities of Coringa National Park can be done.
 In order to have the Birds View of the Yanam Mangrove Forest, the Yanam Obelisk Tower was constructed here.

 The Yanam Obelisk Tower was conceptualised With the sole intention to reflect the special bond of Puducherry and French cultural diversity in Yanam, a special design on the lines of Eiffel Tower in Paris, France was constructed as the "Yanam Tower".
 The Yanam Obelisk Tower was planned in an area of 18 acres in Giriyampeta village.
 The height of the Tower is 101.6 metres (333 feet), which is one-third of the actual height of the Eiffel Tower in Paris, France.
 The Tower weight is about 9125 tons.
-Foundation is a special bored cast in-situ piling upto 60 metres depth with 2020 cubic metres concrete and with a super structure of 31 metres height holding 1300 cubic metres concrete and 320 metric tons Rebar Steel.
+Foundation is a special bored cast in-situ piling up to 60 metres depth with 2020 cubic metres concrete and with a super structure of 31 metres height holding 1300 cubic metres concrete and 320 metric tons Rebar Steel.
 The Tower is covered with structural glazing of 2200 sq metres area with a 6mm thick toughened reflective glass.
 It is constructed with a Design Wind Speed of 216 km/h.
 The Tourism Department of Puducherry, Government of India has approved and sanctioned its timely share of funds to the tune of Rs.17.21 crores towards the developmental works around the Yanam Tower.
-The Yanam Tower is expected to bring an overall development in the surrounding villages of Giriyampeta, Savithrinagar etc., with The main intention in taking up of this project is to safeguard the uniqueblend of French - Telugu culture in Yanam and promote the Tourism sector to help Yanam emerge as a major Tourist destination.
+The Yanam Tower is expected to bring an overall development in the surrounding villages of Giriyampeta, Savithrinagar etc., with The main intention in taking up of this project is to safeguard the unique blend of French - Telugu culture in Yanam and promote the Tourism sector to help Yanam emerge as a major Tourist destination.